Horace Barlow: Awards and distinctions

 Barlow was a fellow of Trinity College, University of Cambridge.
 He was elected a Fellow of the Royal Society in 1969 and was awarded their Royal Medal in 1993.
 He received the 1993 Australia Prize (along with Peter Bishop and Vernon Mountcastle) for his research into the mechanisms of visual perception, and the 2009 Swartz Prize for Theoretical and Computational Neuroscience from the Society for Neuroscience.
 He was awarded the first Ken Nakayama Prize from the Vision Sciences Society in 2016.

-Family
+Personal life

 Barlow was married twice and fathered seven children.
 In 1954, he married Ruthala Salaman, daughter of M.H.
 Salaman.
 They had four daughters: Rebecca, Natasha, Naomi and Emily.
 They were divorced in 1970.
 In 1980, he married Miranda, daughter of John Weston-Smith.
 They had one son, Oscar, and two daughters, Ida and Pepita.
-Barlow was the great-grandson of Charles Darwin and thus part of the Darwin — Wedgwood family.